 Scientific studies have demonstrated the effectiveness of peppermint oil in reducing flatulence in humans, so it may work for your Frenchie as well.
 Don’t worry, as peppermint oil is non-toxic and will not harm your dog.

 By boiling fresh peppermint leaves, anyone can make their own peppermint oil.
 The water may then be added to your French bulldog’s diet.
 You may also buy peppermint essential oil and add a few drops to your dog’s food or drinking water if you like.

 Another fantastic gas cure for your French bulldog is to give them probiotics.
 Probiotics can help dogs’ digestive and immunological systems.
 Thus, they’re beneficial to all dogs.

 Short-chain fatty acids are produced by living microorganisms, which inhibit the actions of harmful bacteria in a dog’s stomach and intestines.
 Probiotics, in a nutshell, help to maintain a healthy digestive system.

 Particular milk and dairy products contain natural probiotics, such as yogurt and cottage cheese.
 Sourdough bread and fermented veggies may also be beneficial to your French bulldog.

-- 8-in-1 Formula - Zesty Paws Multifunctional Bites are functional supplement chews with premium ingredients and multivitamins that support physical performance, antioxidants, hip & joint, heart, immune, skin, liver, & gut health for dogs of all ages, breeds, and sizes.
+- 8-in-1 Formula - Zesty Paws Multifunctional Bites are functional supplement chews with premium ingredients that support physical performance, antioxidants, hip & joint, heart, immune, skin, liver, & gut health for dogs of all ages, breeds, and sizes.